 The Five and Dime is located on San Francisco Street on the Plaza where the old Woolworth’s used to be.
 It still carries a variety of souvenirs and household goods, and its lunch counter is still a source of definitive Fritos Pie.
 It serves it the old-fashioned way: in a slit-open bag of Fritos.

-When you order one, mild and meaty red chile is ladled into an open “Big Grab” bag of corn chips, then shredded cheese is spread across the top.
+When you order one, mild and meaty red chile is ladled into an open individual-size bag of corn chips, then shredded cheese is spread across the top.
 The chili is hot enough so the cheese begins to melt, and by the time you plant a plastic fork, it’s molten.
-And the chips below have begun to soften so they retain only the echo of a crunch.
+The chips below have begun to soften so they retain only the echo of a crunch.
 Chopped onions and jalapeno chips are offered as a garnish.
-It’s a pleasure to stand at the counter and fork into a Fritos pie, but these Big Grab meals are indeed portable, and it is entirely possible to eat one on the stroll in the Plaza … as generations of Santa Feans have done.
+It’s a pleasure to stand at the counter and fork into a Fritos pie, but these meals are indeed portable, and it is entirely possible to eat one on the stroll in the Plaza … as generations of Santa Feans have done.

 "In the location on The Plaza once occupied by the town’s wonderful old Woolworth’s, the Five and Dime continues to sell a wide variety of household goods as well as its famous Fritos pie."

 "Come on in for a taste of people's food, Santa Fe-style."